eRedekopp/code-templater/README.md

 # code-templater
 I called it code-templater because I used it for templating repetitive Java code that couldn't be done with a function, but you could use it for any text.

 This is a solution I cooked up to Java not having proper preprocessor macros like C. Sometimes you just have to write some repetitive code and you can't turn it into a function, this hopes to make that process a little easier.
+I couldn't find plugins for this in Intellij or Emacs so I decided to write one myself, although in hindsight I probably could have just found some first-year student's implementation of madlibs and used that... lib and learn I guess.

 Read from the template file, replace all instances of \<VAR\> with lines from the arg file, in the same order.